IBM Audio Response Units: Operation

-The inquiry was always in the form of a series of numeric and control characters.
-The Audio Response Unit would pass these serially to the attached Mainframe and the response from the Mainframe would be sent to the ARU as codes, corresponding to what words needed to be spoken as a response.
-The ARU would then look up these codes and play them to the user as spoken words.
-The inquiry itself could be either a data lookup, such as a customer's bank account balance or a credit check result; or it could be a form of data entry, such as the ID of an absent student, or a retail store order.
+The inquiry was made using a series of numeric and control characters.
+The Audio Response Unit would pass these serially to the attached Mainframe and the response from the Mainframe would be sent back as codes, corresponding to the words that needed to be spoken as the response.
+The ARU would look up these codes and play them to the user as spoken words.
+The inquiry itself could be either a data lookup, such as a customer's bank account balance or a credit check result; or it could be a sort of data entry, such as the ID of an absent student, or a retail store order (see example customers below).

 IBM 7770

 The IBM 7770 was announced in 1964 with first shipments planned for first quarter 1965.
 Rental pricing started at US$1200 per month while the purchase price started at US$57,600.
 The IBM 7770 was manufactured by IBM in Kingston New York.